The benefits of Decentralised Identity for your organisation

 Opening up credential ecosystems

 Moving up the value chain, we reach trusted groups.
 This is where the credential ecosystem starts to open up, with more stakeholders now involved.

-This means we’d no longer have just Emma and her organization, but the partner organizations Emma’s organization interacts with.
+This means we’d no longer have just Emma and her organisation, but the partner organisations Emma’s organisation interacts with.
 Let’s look at how we can use credentials to cross some of these boundaries with an example.

 Then, there are single-use credentials, which can increase security and eliminate a significant amount of admin.
 Below, we’ll illustrate how a time-bound credential can be used to reduce admin and save time.

 - Emma needs to visit a client construction site to complete a job, so the client issues her a time-bound credential to access their secure construction site.
 Emma stores this in her digital wallet.

 - Emma presents her credential to enter the construction site (in the form of the credential), Emma visits and completes the work she needs to do.